Andrew Jackson Cottage and US Rangers Museum

 Located less than a mile from the town centre off the Larne Road, this single storey building has been restored to its original state.
 The interior has been decorated with a dresser, sponge wear crockery, iron pots and griddles.
 The cottage also has a collection of Ulster patchwork quilts.

-Beside the Andrew Jackson Cottage is an exhibition centre dedicated to the US Rangers, the elite American army regiment formed at Sunnylands Camp in Carrickfergus in June 1942.
+Beside the Andrew Jackson Cottage is a museum dedicated to the US Rangers, the elite American army regiment formed at Sunnylands Camp in Carrickfergus in June 1942.

 This ‘Commando style’ unit was made up solely of volunteers Nicknamed ‘Darby’s Rangers’ after their dynamic leader Lieutenant Colonel William Darby, they trained in extreme conditions and fought in some of the deadliest battles in Europe to become one of WWII’s most courageous and decorated units.
 It remains the only US military unit ever founded on foreign soil.